Basmachi movement: Etymology

+History

 Background

 Prior to World War I, Russian Turkestan was ruled from Tashkent as a Krai or Governor-Generalship.
 To the east of Tashkent, the Ferghana Valley was an ethnically diverse, densely populated region that was divided between settled farmers (often called Sarts) and nomads (mostly Kyrgyz).
 Under Russian rule, it was converted into a major cotton-growing region.
 The resulting economic development brought some small-scale industry to the region, but several scholars suggest that native shop workers were worse off than their Russian counterparts, and the new wealth from cotton was spread unevenly; many farmers became indebted.
 Many criminals organized into bands, forming the basis for the early Basmachi movement when it began in the Ferghana Valley.

-Cotton price-fixing during the First World War made matters worse, and a large, landless rural proletariat soon developed.
+Cotton price-fixing during World War I made matters worse, and a large, landless rural proletariat soon developed.
 Muslim clergy decried the gambling and alcoholism that became commonplace, and crime rose considerably.